rahmed31/Spellchecker/README.md

 - The 'target_words.txt' will contain the CORRECT spelling of each word contained in the 'incorrect_words.txt' text file, with each being on a new line in the same exact order that you inserted their incorrectly spelled counterparts in the 'incorrect_words.txt' text file.
 It is important that both the incorrectly and correctly spelled words are in the same order to be able to calculate the accuracy of the spell checker.

-To view an example on how to create your own test cases, take a look at the test cases that have already been provided in the 'TEST' folder.
+To view an example on how to create your own test cases, take a look at the files provided in either folder.

 # How to Run the Program